-The integrated program is led by John H. Calhoon, MD, Chair and Program Director and Associate Program Directors A.J.
-Carpenter, MD, PhD, Jay Pal, MD, PhD, and Adil Husain, MD.
+The integrated program is led by A.J.
+Carpenter, MD, PhD Program Director and Associate Program Directors Chad Stasik, MD, S. Adil Husain, MD and Dan DeArmond, MD.
 Our faculty chose the cardiothoracic surgery career path because it offers unique rewards.
-Our entire team is committed to providing an environment that provides a good work/life balance.
-As we continue to practice this rigorous and challenging medical specialty daily, we are mindful projections suggest a looming shortage of CT Surgeons.
-While we cannot predict the exact landscape of CT surgery, it seems clear our skill set will remain in demand.
+Our entire team is committed to providing an environment that provides a good work/life balance and the best possible to train cardiothoracic surgeons.

 We are therefore pleased to be one of the early residency programs approved to offer to interested and focused graduates an integrated Cardiothoracic Surgery curriculum.
 This program offers substantial benefits for the motivated medical school graduate to learn, master, and then perform the delicate and crucial art of cardiac and thoracic surgery and other essential operative procedures.
 It also affords the opportunity of supervised, yet hands-on cardiac surgery and thoracic surgery experience in the third year or even sooner.